harikrishnan-kp/Learn-C/C build process.md

 * Requirements :
     * code editor : helps us write C code. eg- nano,vim,cat or any text editor
-    * builde tool chain : for converting C source code to executable binary code.eg- GCC (GNU Compiler collection)
+    * build tool chain : for converting C source code to executable binary code.eg- GCC (GNU Compiler collection)
-    * here we are using nano and gcc
+    * here we are going to use nano and gcc

 * Step 1: Creating a C Source File